 Congressional Hearing on Detention of Legal Advocate Chen Guangcheng — CUSIB

-Representative Christopher Smith, Chairman and Senator Sherrod Brown, Cochairman of the Congressional-Executive Commission on China announce a hearing on:
+Representative Christopher Smith, Chairman and Senator Sherrod Brown, Cochairman of the Congressional-Executive Commission on China announced a hearing on “Examination into the Abuse and Extralegal Detention of Legal Advocate Chen Guangcheng and His Family,” The Committee for U.S. International Broadcasting (CUSIB) reported.

 “Examination into the Abuse and Extralegal Detention of Legal Advocate Chen Guangcheng and His Family”